tangkq/leancloud_dyzb/README.md

-# Flask-getting-started
+# Django-getting-started

-A simple Python application based on Flask for LeanEngine Python runtime.
+A simple Python application based on Django for LeanEngine Python runtime.

 ## Documentation